cskeeters/base16-konsole/README.md

 curl -OL https://gist.githubusercontent.com/cskeeters/aacd10c075d3c7092a5e4e36db34e62d/raw/.dir_colors
 ```

+### Mercurial Configuration

+If you use the [color extension][hgc] for hg, you'll need to customize the colors so that bold is not used.
+Add this to your `~/.hgrc`.

+    [color]
+    status.modified = blue
+    status.added = green
+    status.removed = red
+    status.deleted = cyan
+    status.unknown = magenta
+    status.ignored = yellow

+    diff.extended = cyan
+    diff.file_a = red
+    diff.file_b = green
+    diff.trailingwhitespace = red_background

+    qseries.applied = blue underline
+    qseries.unapplied = yellow
+    qseries.missing = red

 ### Advanced Configuration

 If you are like me and want a single `.vimrc` to function for konsole (in 16 color mode) and another terminal which supports 256 colors, you can configure konsole's environment to set `TERM=konsole` and then only set base16colorspace when TERM does not start with konsole